valtingojer/stopwatch-browser-extension/README.md

 # Stopwatch Chrome Extension

-A simple stopwatch extension for Chrome built with Vue.js (using CDN, no Node.js required).
+A feature-rich stopwatch extension for Chrome that provides both a popup timer and an overlay chronometer.
+Built with Vue.js (using CDN, no Node.js required).

 ## Features

-- Start, stop, and reset functionality
+- Traditional stopwatch with start, stop, and reset functionality
 - Lap time recording
+- Adjustable speed control (0.1x to 10x)
+- Draggable overlay chronometer with digital display
 - Persistent timer state using Chrome storage
-- Clean, responsive UI
+- Clean, responsive UI with dark theme
+- Context menu integration for quick overlay toggle

 ## Project Structure